 4. Address lifestyle factors that can increase blood pressure like alcohol and smoking, and excessive intake of caffeine.
 Some research has shown that a small amount of alcohol can potentially reduce your blood pressure, however, the protective effect can be lost if too much alcohol is consumed.
 One drink daily for women and two for men would be maximum.
 Smoking increases blood pressure for some time after each cigarette and increases your risk of heart disease overall.
 Some people are also sensitive to caffeine and experience increases in blood pressure after consuming it.

 5. Check your stress.
 Along with diet and exercise, stress is one of the major factors to consider in managing your blood pressure.
 Identify where your stress comes from – look at areas work, financial pressures, illness or family concerns.
 Once you do this you can implement strategies to help manage your stress.

 6. Hook into your support system.
 Allow family and friends to help support you in making changes to your diet, exercise program or lifestyle.
 Ask them for encouragement and assistance in helping you to reach your goals.
 Try embarking on some of the changes with a friend, family member or colleague to help support one another, keep you accountable and make it enjoyable.

 7. Seek Professional Help.
 A Naturopath can help to look at these areas of your life and help you to plan strategies to improve not just your blood pressure but your overall health too.
 Naturopaths can also use a variety of herbs and nutrients to help to naturally support the cardiovascular and nervous system to help you reach your goal.

-To make an appointment with a naturopath at Brisbane Natural Health, call us on 07 3186 5702 or click here.
+To make an appointment with a naturopath at Brisbane Natural Health, call us on 07 3106 8790 or click here to book online now.